The Importance of Dual Diagnosis Treatment

 Many addicts use substances like drugs and alcohol to deal with the symptoms of other mental illnesses.
 When an individual faces a diagnosis of a mental disorder, and drugs and alcohol are introduced into the system, the problems can quickly change and become even more serious.
 As the central nervous system is delicately balanced and any foreign substance can quickly affect it, those with other mental health conditions that abuse drugs and alcohol may deal with a whole new set of issues.

+The presence of both a mental health disorder and a substance abuse disorder is called a dual diagnosis.
 In order to effectively overcome an addiction, both conditions must be treated – the mental health condition along with the addiction.
-Here at Wasatch Crest Recovery, we refer to this process as a dual diagnosis, and our experts are committed to providing the best dual diagnosis treatment to give you the help you need to recover from your condition and your addiction.
-We take a caring, compassionate approach to substance abuse and alcohol treatment along with the diagnosis of mental health disorders.
+Our experts are committed to providing the best dual diagnosis treatment to give you the help you need to recover from both your mental health condition and addiction.

 Common personality and mood disorders are:

 - Bipolar disorder